kennysmithed/oels2023/oels_practical_wk8.md

 ### Saving data trial by trial

 The rest of the code sets up the timeline in the usual way (creating the instruction screens, using `concat` to concatenate the various lists of trials, then running the timeline).
 The only interesting new thing is the function `save_perceptual_learning_data_line` which we call each time a critical trial (picture selection or phoneme categorization) finishes.
-We pass this function the trial's `data`, and it digs out the data we want, uses `join` to stick together that list of data into a comma-separated string, and then uses the `save_data` function that we introduced last week to write that data to a file called `perceptuallearning_data.csv`.
+We pass the trial's `data` to this function, and it digs out the data we want, uses `join` to stick together that list of data into a comma-separated string, and then uses the `save_data` function that we introduced last week to write that data to a file called `perceptuallearning_data.csv`.
 Since `save_data` appends to the end of the file, each new line of data will be added, rather than over-writing the previous contents of the file.
+So if you look in your `server_data` folder as you progress through the experiment, remembering to refresh the cyberduck view, you should see the file getting larger as a new row of data is added after each trial.
+Watching the data files grow in this way as you run an online experiment is one of life's guilty pleasures (at least for me).

 ```js
 function save_perceptual_learning_data_line(data) {